smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/05 - Inner Join.md

 ---------------------------------------------------------------------------------

-Here are some other examples of `INNER JOINS` using theta-joins.
+Here are some other examples of `INNER JOINS` using non-equi-joins.

 This query looks for all values where the quantity in `TableA` is greater than or equal to a quantity in the corresponding `TableB`.